splunk/public-o11y-docs/admin/teams/enhanced-team-security.rst

     - No

   * - :strong:`Assign Team Manager role to Team Member`
-    - * Not applicable, when enhanced team security is disabled.
-The Team Manager role isn't available when enhanced team security is disabled
+    - * Not applicable, when enhanced team security is turned off.
+The Team Manager role isn't available when enhanced team security is turned off
-      * Yes, when enhanced team security is enabled
+      * Yes, when enhanced team security is turned on
     - Yes
-    - * Not applicable, when enhanced team security is disabled.
-The Team Manager role isn't available when enhanced team security is disabled
+    - * Not applicable, when enhanced team security is turned off.
+The Team Manager role isn't available when enhanced team security is turned off
-      * No, when enhanced team security is enabled
+      * No, when enhanced team security is turned on
-    - * Not applicable, when enhanced team security is disabled.
-The Team Manager role isn't available when enhanced team security is disabled
+    - * Not applicable, when enhanced team security is turned off.
+The Team Manager role isn't available when enhanced team security is turned off
-      * No, when enhanced team security is enabled
+      * No, when enhanced team security is turned on

   * - :strong:`Remove member`
     - Yes